Walking & hikingaround Uluru

 Walk through the domes of Kata Tjuta

-Take a walk to experience Kata Tjuta, 36 steep domes 50 kilometres from Uluru.
-Kata Tjuta means 'many heads' in the local Aboriginal language.
+Take a walk to experience Kata Tjuta, 36 steep domes 50km from Uluru.
+Kata Tjuta means ‘many heads’ in the local Aboriginal language.
 Choose from three established walking trails, including the renowned Valley of the Winds walk, a 7.4km circuit that takes in two spectacular lookouts and goes into the heart of Kata Tjuta.

 Get the full panorama on the easy 600m walk to the dune viewing area or take the 2.6km return Walpa Gorge Walk past rare plants to a spearwood grove.

 One of Central Australia’s most popular overnight walks is the Giles Track.
 Located in the Watarrka National Park, this 22km trail travels between Kings Canyon and Kathleen Springs.

 Incredible views await those who tackle both the overnight and short walk options, including the cooling waterholes at the Garden of Eden and views of Kings Canyon.